apache/druid/docs/api-reference/sql-api.md

 GET https://ROUTER:8888/druid/v2/sql/statements/{queryID}
 ```

 Returns the same response as the post API if the query is accepted or running.
-If the query is complete, the status also includes a `pages` object and sample record.
+The response for a completed query includes the same information as an in-progress query with several additions:

+- A `result` object that summarizes information about your results, such as the total number of rows and a sample record
+- A `pages` object that includes the following information for each page of results:
+  -  `numRows`: the number of rows in that page of results
+  - `sizeInBytes`: the size of the page
+  - `id`: the page number that you can use to reference a specific page when you get query results

 ### Get query results